-The Director administers the research, educational and service activities of the faculty, and performs a myriad of tasks that relate to the University and State, national and international research programs of the Hawaii Institute of Marine Biology (HIMB).
-The Director provides focus and leadership and encourages and maintains an environment supportive of excellence in research.
-The Director provides liaison between HIMB and the offices of the Dean of SOEST and the Office of the Vice-Chancellor for Research of Manoa as well as representing HIMB with local and state community groups and within the national and international research community.
+The Director administers the research, educational, administrative, and facility support services for the Hawaii Institute of Marine Biology (HIMB).
+In addition, the director represents HIMB with a multitude of University, State, national and international research programs.
+The Director provides leadership and maintains an environment supportive of excellence in research.
+The Director is liaison between HIMB and the offices of the Dean of SOEST and the Office of the Vice-Chancellor for Research of Mānoa.
+The Director also represents HIMB with local and state community groups and within the national and international research community.